 Your information has been modified successfully.
 Do you want to save your changes?

-Bala Chakravarthy is Professor Emeritus of Strategy Leadership and Execution.
+Bala Chakravarthy is Professor Emeritus of Strategy and Leadership.
 He held the Shell Chair in Sustainable Business Growth at IMD from 2003 to 2012.
 Professor Chakravarthy’s research, teaching and consulting interests cover three related areas: managing the global enterprise (with a focus on companies from BRIC countries), strategies for sustainable business growth and their execution, and mastering leadership dilemmas.

 He has published four books, several case studies and numerous articles on these topics in top journals.
 His book, Profit or Growth?: Why you don’t have to choose, was published in 2007 by Wharton School Publishing.
 Bala Chakravarthy is a mechanical engineer by training and worked as an executive at Tata Motors in his native India before taking his doctorate at the Harvard Business School.
 He has taught at the Wharton School and INSEAD, where he was the director of its corporate renewal initiative from 1993-94.
 Professor Chakravarthy held the Edson Spencer Chair in Technological Leadership at the Carlson School of Management, University of Minnesota from 1994-2000.